laumiulun/TetgenMESH/README.md

 First open the paraview, and navigate to **Tools** and **Python Shell**
 ![Tools](https://raw.githubusercontent.com/laumiulun/TetgenMESH/devel/contents/tools.png)

 This is open a new window which is the python shell.
 From there choose **Run Scripts**

 ![Python_shell](https://raw.githubusercontent.com/laumiulun/TetgenMESH/devel/contents/shell.png)

 The script is located in **../tetgenmesh/scripts/paraview2exodus.py**.
-Enter the filename into the console
+Afterward, enter the filename into the console.

 ![Console](https://raw.githubusercontent.com/laumiulun/TetgenMESH/devel/contents/console.png)

 If you are using vi as editor, type the following in the vi command environment: